alanpoon/qq_party/interfaces/thread/README.md

-# Example interface for a Payments capability provider
+# Example interface for a Thread capability provider

 This example is used in the
 [Creating an interfaces](https://wasmcloud.dev/app-dev/create-provider/new-interface/)